Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: TSLIP Model for Avians

 \subsubsection{Early Leg Take-off in the Avian Model:}

-The standard \TSLIP model terminates the stance phase when the leg reaches to its rest length, Condition 1.
-The \cref{condition:1_TO} alone might cause the phase between the leg take-off and apex (AP) to diminish at low speeds, which is demonstrated in \cref{fig:TOconditions} for \SI{4}{\metre\per\second}.~In such cases, the \CoM height reaches its apex at the end of the stance phase and starts decreasing (\labelcref{fig:TOconditions}e-\labelcref{fig:TOconditions}f,\,{ \markerVPa}\,{ \markerVPb}).
-In other words, the \CoM behaves like an inverted pendulum (IP) towards end of the stance phase and flight phase starts with a negative vertical velocity.
-IP behavior could potentially implicate the grounded running in avians, but is uncharacteristic for the running gaits.
-Therefore, we extend the leg take-off condition to include \cref{condition:2_TO}-\labelcref{condition:3_TO} to prevent negative vertical \CoM velocity and \GRF ($GRF_{y}$) after midstance (MS), which preserves spring-mass running dynamics.
+The standard \TSLIP model terminates the stance phase when the leg reaches to its rest length.
+Condition 1 causes an unexpected phenomenon for the pronograde TSLIP model, in particular at slow speeds, which is demonstrated in \mcref{fig:TOconditions} for \SI{4}{\metre\per\second}.
+The \CoM reaches its apex height towards the end of the stance phase, while the leg length is still smaller that its rest length $l_{0}$.
+Consequently, the stance phase continues and the \CoM starts to accelerate downward until the leg is fully extended (\multirefrange{fig:TOconditions}{c}{d},{ \markerLineGrey \markerCrossGreen}\,).
+In other words, the \CoM behaves like an inverted pendulum (IP) towards end of the stance phase.
+The flight phase from leg take-off to apex diminishes, and the phase from apex to leg-touch down starts at a lower height with negative vertical velocity.
+The IP-like behavior is uncharacteristic for the running gaits with spring-mass dynamics.
+In order to prevent the undesired negative vertical \CoM velocity and negative vertical \GRF after the midstance (MS), we add Cond.~2-3 to the stance phase termination conditions.
+As a result, the leg length at take-off is shorter than the rest length (\multirefrange{fig:TOconditions}{e}{f},{ \markerLineGrey}) and the GRF profiles end suddenly (\multirefrange{fig:TOconditions}{g}{h},{ \markerLineGrey}).